nsht/coronavirus_api/README.md

 docker-compose up -d
 ```

-Make sure docker and docker-compose is installed.
+Make sure docker and docker-compose are installed.